Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 This stylish hostel is in the perfect location and has a friendly staff.
 It’s perfect for travelers with its close proximity to everything in the Old City, as well as great kitchen amenities that will make your stay even more enjoyable.

-The August Hostel accommodations range from mixed dorm-style beds to private double rooms with balconies.
-A free breakfast is included with your stay.
+The August Hostel accommodations range from mixed dorm beds to private double rooms with balconies.
+A free breakfast is offered in the dining room every morning.
+It’s included with your stay, so this hostel really is a great value option.

 U Chiang Mai – $$

-U Chiang Mai hotel is a beautiful boutique resort in the heart of the Old City with stylish rooms, a swimming pool, a fitness center, and a spa.
-Have breakfast at this place for free before exploring ancient temples nearby; there are many popular things to do within walking distance.
+U Chiang Mai is a beautiful boutique hotel in the heart of the Old City with stylish rooms with flat-screen TVs, free WiFi, a swimming pool, a fitness center, and a spa.
+Have breakfast at this place for free before exploring ancient temples nearby; there are many popular things to do within a short walk’s distance.

 You’ll especially appreciate the cleanliness of this hotel; it feels like you’re getting 5-star amenities for a 2-star price.